 You are the most important person in your baby's life.
 It can be easy to forget about your own needs during your pregnancy and in the early months after birth because the main focus is on your baby.
 As these are the most vulnerable months of your baby's life, it is vital that you are as healthy as possible through this period.

 Approximately 1 in 5 women experience depression, anxiety, or other emotional difficulties during this period.
-For some women, these may not be severe and do not last very long.
-For others, they become, worse which can make it difficult to enjoy motherhood and get on with life.
+For some women, these may not be severe and don't last very long.
+For others, they become worse which can make it difficult to enjoy motherhood and get on with life.

 If you experience these difficulties, it is essential that you are given the right type of support as soon as possible.
 There are a range of different treatments and services available to help with your recovery.